mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 [2000, 2010, 2020, 2030, 2040, 2050, 2060, 2070, 2080, 2090  …  2400, 2410, 2420, 2430, 2440, 2450, 2460, 2470, 2480, 2490, 2500]
 ```

-Next, create a dictionary `params` with one entry (k, v) per external parameter by name k to value v.
-Each key k must be a symbol or convert to a symbol matching the name of an external parameter that already exists in the model definition.
+Next, create a dictionary `params` with one entry `(k, v)` per external parameter by name `k` to value `v`.
+Each key `k` must be a symbol or convert to a symbol matching the name of an external parameter that already exists in the model definition.
 Part of this dictionary may look like:

 ```julia
 params = Dict{Any, Any}()